 For a free legal consultation, call (860) 999-9394

 While you can file an anonymous complaint with OSHA, it is always better to provide them with your name and contact information.
-OSHA may need further information to take action, and being able to speak with you further can be critical.
+OSHA may require additional information to take action, and speaking with you further can be crucial.

-While your employer can find out who filed the complaint if you choose not to file anonymously, they are prohibited from taking any type of action against you as a result.
+While your employer can find out who filed the complaint if you choose not to file anonymously, legally, they cannot take any type of action against you as a result.

 Protection Against Retaliation

-There are federal and state laws that protect workers against retaliation from their employers for filing a complaint with OSHA or taking a variety of other protected actions.
-Your employer will not be permitted to fire you, demote you, cut your salary, or take any other negative action against you in response.
+There are federal and state laws that protect workers against retaliation from their employers for filing a complaint with OSHA or taking various other protected actions.
+Your employer cannot legally:

-Retaliation cases are taken very seriously, and in addition to being restored to your previous work status and recovering money for any lost wages, you could collect far more money in punitive damages.
+Lawyers take retaliation cases very seriously, and in addition to being restored to your previous work status and recovering money for any lost wages, you could collect far more money in punitive damages.

 Click to contact our labor & employment lawyers today